Title: SH19: Modelling beliefs dynamics of social media users with machine learning methodologies

 Location: Colchester Campus

-This studentship is now closed.
-See our current opportunities.
+This studentship is now closed to applicants.
+View our current opportunities.

 Machine learning offers powerful tools to understand, predict and hopefully ameliorate the diffusion and effects of toxic content on social media that is recently having a high impact on our society.

 This PhD scholarship is part of the research project “COURAGE: A Social Media Companion Safeguarding and Educating Students”, which is an international collaboration funded by VolkswagenStiftung (Volkswagen Foundation) as part of the Artificial Intelligence and the Society of the Future funding initiative.
 The project partners include the Universitat Pompeu Fabra (Spain), the Istituto per le Tecnologie Didattiche of the National Council of Research ITD-CNR (Italy), Hochschule Ruhr West (Germany) and the Rhine-Ruhr Institute for System Innovation (Germany).

 The project aims to develop a Virtual Social Media Companion that educates and supports teenage school students facing the threats of social media such as discrimination and biases as well as hate speech, bullying, fake news and other toxic content.
 The companion will raise awareness of potential threats in social media among students without being intrusive.
 It will apply gamification strategies and educative information selection algorithms.

 The Essex team will be involved in developing Bayesian computational models of beliefs temporal dynamics of social media users to support governance and educational strategies.
 These models will also be applied to evaluate socially relevant variables, such as trust and inclusion.
 We will build on and implement state-of-the-art NLP & AI methods to provide measurements of sentiment, bias, hatefulness, veracity, polarisation, and sensationalism of social media content.